 The Spanish Major

 The Spanish major is designed to provide students with a working proficiency in practical communicative skills in Spanish and familiarity with the cultures in which it is spoken.
 Spanish has become the second language of the United States.
-More than 20 million of the country’s residents speak it in their everyday lives (making it the fifth largest Spanish-speaking country in the world).
-Spanish is also spoken in twenty-one countries of Latin America, Spain, and some parts of Africa.
+According to US census, the Hispanic population of the United States as of July 2014 is of 55 million, making people of Hispanic origin the nation’s largest ethnic or racial minority.
+Hispanics constitute 17 percent of the nation’s total population (data from Hispanic Heritage Month, Sept.
+15, 2015).
+Spanish is spoken in the United States and also in twenty-one countries of Latin America, Spain, and some parts of Africa.

 The Spanish major progresses from courses in basic language skills through intermediate and advanced courses in conversation, grammar, composition and linguistics to the study of the masterpieces of Spanish and Spanish American literature, representative Hispanic films and the historical and contemporary civilizations of Spain and Latin America.
 Applied Spanish courses in business Spanish and specialized Spanish vocabulary for various professions are also offered.